dqops/dqo/docs/checks/column/patterns/texts-matching-regex-percent.md

 # texts matching regex percent data quality checks

-Column check that calculates the percentage of values that matches the custom regex in a column.
+A column-level that calculates the percentage of values that match the custom regex in a monitored column.

 ___